 Legal BodyNorthern Ireland Industrial Tribunal (NIIT)

-Type of Claim / JurisdictionHealth and Safety, Discrimination and Equality, Pay and Conditions of Employment
+Type of Claim / JurisdictionHealth and Safety, Discrimination and Equality, Pay

 The claimant was employed as the communications officer for the respondent from March 2013 in an office-based role.
 From 2015 she was line managed by the Director of Fundraising and Communications, but that director had resigned while the Claimant was off during a period of maternity leave followed by sick leave in 2017 and 2018.